Package builds on Appflow using the Ionic CLI

 $ ionic login <email> <password>

-The CLI can be authenticated also via environment variable (for example if it is used during a CI/CD task).
+The CLI can also be authenticated via an environment variable (for example, if it is used during a CI/CD task).

-To set up the authentication via environment variable, first login with an user who has access to the app you want to trigger package builds for for
+To set up the authentication via environment variable, first login via the CLI with an Appflow user who has access to the app you want to trigger Deploy builds for:

 $ ionic login <email> <password>